Trustii-team/Application-of-ML-with-radiological-images-for-COVID-19-diagnosis/README.md

 You can consult the code source of both notebooks above.

+You can also see the complete result at https://app.trustii.io

 # References :
 Shastri, S., Kansal, I., Kumar, S. et al. CheXImageNet: a novel architecture for accurate classification of Covid-19 with chest x-ray digital images using deep convolutional neural networks.
 Health Technol.
 12, 193204 (2022). https://doi.org/10.1007/s12553-021-00630-x
 Kumar S, Shastri S, Mahajan S, et al. LiteCovidNet: A lightweight deep neural network model for detection of COVID-19 using X-ray images.
 Int J Imaging Syst Technol.
 2022;117.
 DOI: https://doi.org/10.1002/ima.22770